 The road down to the hot springs was steep and covered in snow in sections and we reached a point where the lead driver pulled up and refused to go any further.
 So out we clambered to tackle the rest of the way on foot, but after checking out the decline I reckoned it was much too steep and slippery for me to climb back up comfortably so Lindsay and I retraced our steps to a safe place and sat on a rock to have our picnic lunch and wait for the others to return - keeping a watchful eye open for bears.
 Were we worried? .... weellll not hugely, why?
-I don't know as there were bears know to be in the area, but here we are!
+I don't know as there were bears know to be in the area, but here we were!

-We made a number of stops to check out the birds. |
+We made a number of stops to search for birds. |

 We were surrounded by silence as we picnicked alone in that beautiful little piece of wildness!
 But that was soon shattered by the return of the trucks which had gone back a ways to park.
 The long and short if it was that eventually when our lovely driver, the man with a golden smile (all his front teeth were entirely gold!) discovered that I was afraid I couldn't make it to the springs, he walked down the track, even after his fellow driver had done the same reconnoitre and put the kibosh on it, to check the road conditions for himself.
-When he came back up he piled me and Lins and another person into his truck and 'walked' it down the slope and then guided us on foot down the last little steep stretch to the hot pools and waterfall.
+When he came back he piled me and Lins and another person into his truck and 'walked' it down the slope and then guided us on foot down the last little steep stretch to the hot pools and waterfall.
 The other drivers wouldn't go there.
 At one stage he actually reversed down the slope.
-What can you say in face of such kindness?
+What can you say in the face of such kindness?
 He was obviously keen for us to share the beauty of his island.
 We felt very privileged (particularly as he didn't go back for a few others who were similarly concerned like me).
 The only explanation I can think of is that people are very responsive when you try to communicate with them in their own language - believe me I can speak very few words of Russian, but those few combined with sign language and many 'thank yous' and smiles carry you a long way.

 Pale blue warm water captured a few brave dippers! |